Cylae/server_script/README.md

 *   **🛡️ Ironclad Security**: Configures UFW firewall, Fail2Ban, and auto-generates strong passwords for every service.
 *   **🔄 Zero-Downtime Architecture**: The script is idempotent.
 Run it as many times as you want; it won't restart services unless necessary.
 *   **🤖 Auto-Pilot Mode**: Includes a background cron job that updates the OS, Docker containers (via Watchtower), and SSL certs every night at 4:00 AM.
+*   **🌐 DNS Helper**: Built-in tool to calculate and list exactly which DNS records (A/CNAME/MX) you need to create for your domain.
 *   **🔒 SSL Everywhere**: Automatic Let's Encrypt certificates for all your subdomains.

 ### 🚀 Quick Start